 New smoking law

-From 1 October 2015 it will be illegal to smoke in a car carrying children in England.
-This is similar to the ban that the Welsh Assembly has already imposed on drivers in Wales, and Scotland is also considering changing its rules on smoking in cars when children are present.
+From 1 October 2015 it has been illegal to smoke in a car carrying children in England.
+This is similar to the ban that the Welsh Assembly has already imposed on drivers in Wales, and Scotland brought this into affect on 5th December 2016.
 It will also be an offence to not prevent smoking in a car carrying children.
 The penalty for not adhering to the new law is a £50 fine.

 Every time someone breathes in second-hand smoke, they breathe in over 4,000 chemicals.
 Many are highly toxic and more than 50 are known to cause cancer.
 Over 430,000 children are exposed to second-hand smoke in cars each week, according to the British Lung Foundation, which can increase the risk of asthma, meningitis and cot death.
 In fact, in 2012, 26% of 11-15 year olds reported being exposed to second-hand smoke in their family’s car and 30% in someone else’s car.
 This new law is designed to protect children from this.